 Cocktail prices: From €11

-Snacks included: Order light bites from the menu, such as club sandwiches starting at €7
+Aperitivo snacks included: Order light bites from the menu, such as club sandwiches starting at €7

-Gasometro Vintage in Ostiense
+Aperitivo Rome: Gasometro Vintage in Ostiense

-Expect temporary restaurants, cocktail bars, DJ and band stands and dancing areas for carefree summer and autumn nights.
+Expect temporary restaurants, cocktail bars, DJ and band stands and dancing areas for carefree summer nights.
 Keep the facebook page bookmarked to find out exactly what kind of night you have in store – evenings are often themed around music styles – or just head down here on a whim seven days a week to join the party.

 Where: Gasometro Vintage | Via del Commercio 36 | Rome

-Snacks included: Nope, but count on buying street food or sit down dinner
+Aperitivo snacks included: Nope, but count on buying street food or sit down dinner

 Biffi pavement cafe in Garbatella

 Biffi is an all-day cafe and bar with cool in its DNA.
 We love it for breakfast and lunch but there’s something about the golden hour in this pretty corner of Garbatella.
-This is a great place for people watching the local cool crowd and enjoying a well-mixed drink at this shabby-chic pavement cafe.
+This is a great place for people watching the local cool crowd and enjoying a well-mixed aperitivo at this shabby-chic pavement cafe.
 If you want to keep drinking and snacking all night, you won’t lose your seat.

 Where: Biffi | Piazza Eugenio Biffi, 11 | Rome | Tel 06 5143 5360